sasankaweera123/Sentiment-Analysis-Project/README.md

 Sentiment analysis, also referred to as opinion mining, is an approach to natural language processing (NLP) that identifies the emotional tone behind a body of text.
 This is a popular way for organizations to determine and categorize opinions about a product, service, or idea.

-Using textblob in python developing project understand about sentiment analysis
+Using textblob in python developing a project to understand about sentiment analysis

 ## Packages